Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 Right.

-Actively involved in steering attention away from it, which again, you have to ask if this was a naturally occurring virus, why would he do that?
+Actively involved in steering attention away from it, which again, you have to ask: if this was a naturally occurring virus, why would he do that?

 Because again, if you're somebody who is entrusted with being the superlative power in charge of guiding America through this crisis, the number one thing you would want is accurate information.

-The origin of the virus would be the most important information you could find in terms of how to deal with the virus, the deadliness of the virus, where it's coming, where it where it's going, how it mutated, all of these things are absolutely necessary in the treating of and confronting of and preventing the spread of the virus.
+The origin of the virus would be the most important information you could find in terms of how to deal with the virus, the deadliness The virus, where it's coming, where it's going, how it mutated.

-So obviously it was a cover-up, like there's no question to it.
+Like, there's no question to it.

-There's no, like if this was a murder case, it would be a conviction because it's beyond a reasonable doubt.
+There's no, like, if this was a murder case, it would be a conviction because it's beyond a reasonable doubt.

-It's not saying that it's you know, there's another standard, there are multiple standards, right?
+It's not saying that it's, you know, there's another standard.

-There's like beyond a reasonable doubt, uh, you know, I can't remember the other ones.
+You know, I can't remember the other ones.

-There's one that's like slightly less that's like an overabundance of evidence, um, meaning like, yeah, you can have some reasonable doubt, but it's all preponderance of evidence, exactly.
+Meaning, like, yeah, you can have some reasonable doubt, but it's preponderance of evidence.

 We aren't at that level of certainty, but we fulfill right up to it.